 Answer: At first glance, the question “What is the Sabbath day?” seems fairly simple.
 According to Exodus 20:8–11, the Sabbath is the seventh day of the week, on which the children of Israel were to rest, in remembrance that God created the universe in six days and then “rested” on the seventh day.
 However, due to the misunderstanding and misinterpretation of some Christian groups, the meaning of the Sabbath day rest has been confused.

-Some Christian groups, such as the Seventh Day Adventists, view the Sabbath as the day of worship, the day on which Christians should attend church / worship services.
+Some Christian groups, such as the Seventh Day Adventists, view the Sabbath as the day of worship, the day on which Christians should attend church/worship services.
 While these groups typically also teach that no work is to be done on the Sabbath, the concept of the “day of worship” is sometimes more emphasized than the “day of rest.”
-The problem with this is that the Bible nowhere commands that the Sabbath be the day of worship.
-In Exodus 20:8-11, “keeping the Sabbath holy” is defined as not working on the Sabbath.
-Nowhere in this passage is the Sabbath described as a day especially set aside for worship.
-Similarly, other Scriptures command against working on the Sabbath, but say nothing of the Sabbath being the ordained day for worship (Exodus 16:23-29; 31:14-16; 35:2-3; Deuteronomy 5:12-15; Nehemiah 13:15-22; Jeremiah 17:21-27).
-In the Old Covenant, there was not one day set aside for worship.
-Sacrifices were made daily at the tabernacle / temple.
+Originally, the Sabbath was a day of rest, and that purpose was retained in the Mosaic Law (Exodus 16:23–29; 31:14–16; 35:2–3; Deuteronomy 5:12–15; Nehemiah 13:15–22; Jeremiah 17:21–27).
+Under the Old Covenant, sacrifices were made daily at the tabernacle/temple.
 The “worship” was continual.
 And there were special commands given to Israel regarding a “sacred assembly” held on the Sabbath (Leviticus 23:3; cf. Numbers 28:9).
 The keeping of the Sabbath was the “sign” of the covenant between Israel and the Lord (Exodus 31:13).